 1. Publish Relevant Content

-First and foremost in improving search engine optimization rankings, there has to be quality, “shareworthy” content.
+First and foremost in achieving fast SEO results, is that there must be quality and “shareworthy” content.
 Quality content is the number one driver of your search engine rankings and there is no substitute for great content.
 Quality content created specifically for your intended user increases site traffic, which improves your site’s authority and relevance ultimately affecting your site’s SEO.

-Identify a keyword phrase for each page.
-Think about how your reader might search for that specific page (with phrases like “ethiopian yirgacheffe coffee” “medium roast coffee,” or “Medium Roast Coffee Blends”).
-Then, repeat this phrase several times throughout the page—once or twice in the opening and closing paragraphs, and two to four more times throughout the remaining content.
+A key to achieving SEO results is to identify a keyword phrase for each page.
+Think about how your reader might search for that specific page (with phrases like “Ethiopian Yirgacheffe coffee” “medium roast coffee,” or “Medium Roast Coffee Blends”).
+Then, within the content of the page—once or twice in the opening and closing paragraphs, and then semantic variations of the keyword, two to four more times throughout the remaining content.

 Don’t forget to use bold, italics, heading tags, and other emphasis tags to highlight keyword phrases, but don’t overdo it.

-Never sacrifice good writing for SEO.
+It is important to never, ever sacrifice good writing for potential fast SEO results.
 The best pages are written for the user, not for the search engine.

 2. Update Your Content Regularly

 You’ve probably noticed that we feel pretty strongly about content.
 Search engines do, too.
-Regularly updated content is viewed as one of the best indicators of a site’s relevancy, so be sure to keep it fresh.
-We’ve all stumbled upon that website :
+Regularly updated content demonstrates site quality and also an indicator of a site’s relevancy, so be sure to keep it fresh.
+We’ve all stumbled upon that website outdated HTML website :

 - Title Metadata